Gunpowder Plot: Bonfire Night

-In January 1606, during the first sitting of Parliament since the plot, the Observance of 5th November Act 1605 was passed, making services and sermons commemorating the event an annual feature of English life; the act remained in force until 1859.
+In January 1606, during the first sitting of Parliament since the plot, the Observance of 5th November Act 1605 was passed, making services commemorating the event an annual feature of English life; the act remained in force until 1859.
 The tradition of marking the day with the ringing of church bells and bonfires started soon after the Plot's discovery, and fireworks were included in some of the earliest celebrations.
 In Britain, 5 November is variously called Bonfire Night, Fireworks Night, or Guy Fawkes Night.

-5 November firework displays and bonfire parties are common throughout Britain, both in major public displays and in private gardens.
-Traditionally, in the weeks running up to the 5th, children made "guys"—effigies supposedly of Fawkes—usually made from old clothes stuffed with newspaper, and fitted with a grotesque mask, to be burnt on 5 November bonfire.
-These "guys" were exhibited in the street to collect money for fireworks, although this custom has become less common.
-The word guy, in the 19th century, thus came to mean an oddly dressed person and, in the 20th and 21st centuries, to mean any male person.
+5 November firework displays and bonfire parties are common throughout Britain.
+Traditionally, in the weeks running up to the 5th, children made "guys"—effigies supposedly of Fawkes—usually made from old clothes stuffed with newspaper, and fitted with a grotesque mask, to be burnt on bonfires.
+These "guys" were exhibited to collect money for fireworks, although this custom has become less common.
+The word guy, in the 19th century, thus came to mean an oddly dressed person and, in the 20th and 21st centuries, any male person.

-According to the biographer Esther Forbes, the Guy Fawkes Day celebration in the pre-revolutionary American colonies was a very popular holiday.
+According to the biographer Esther Forbes, Guy Fawkes Day in the pre-revolutionary American colonies was a very popular holiday.
 In Boston, the revelry on "Pope Night" took on anti-authoritarian overtones, and often became so dangerous that many would not venture out of their homes.